-- 2. It is a statutory requirement that the Intervention Plans for these services are considered and approved on an annual basis. - 3.
-The information required in the Health and Safety Service Intervention Plan is directed by the 'Section 18 Standard on Enforcement' of the Health and Safety at Work Act 1974. - 4.
-The information required in the Food Control Service Intervention Plan is directed by the requirements of the Food Standards Agency (FSA) Framework Agreement on Feed and Food Controls by Local Authorities. - 5.
-An Executive Summary of the Intervention Plan is attached at appendix 2.
-Full details of the Plan can be viewed online within the agenda folder for this meeting and hard copies are available in the Members' Room.
+- 2. It is a statutory requirement that the Intervention Plans for these services are considered and approved at an appropriate level on an annual basis. - 3.
+The information required in the Health and Safety Service Intervention Plan is directed by the 'Section 18 Standard on Enforcement' of the Health and Safety at Work etc Act 1974. - 4.
+The information required in the Food Control Service Intervention Plan is directed by the requirements of the Food Standards Agency (FSA) Framework Agreement on Feed and Food Controls by Local Authorities.